FIRE TRUCKS AT WAR

 the motor.
 The water tank held 300 gals of water and a foam tank held 30 gals.
 Two foam lines were

 attached to the rear of the vehicle discharge.
-Four fifty pound carbon dioxide cylinders were mounted in the
+Four fifty pound carbon dioxide cylinders were mounted in

-carried.
+were also carried.
 Some 40 of these rigs have been documented by FTAW.

 The Class 110 Crash Truck was built on the Chevrolet 4x4 chassis.
-The Motor Transport Shop at Fort Holabird built
+The Motor Transport Shop at Fort

-337 of these units, while Oren built 42.
-The Holabird rigs had a plaque "Model-QMC" covering the embossed
+built at the Memphis Quartermaster Depot.
+The Holabird rigs had a plaque "Model-QMC" covering the

-Chevrolet on the sides of the hood.
-The Class 110 was equipped with a 100 gpm centrifugal power take off pump
+embossed Chevrolet on the sides of the hood.
+The Class 110 was equipped with a 100 gpm centrifugal

-and a 250 gal water tank.
-Foam liquid was premixed in the water tank and supplied to the fire through 100 ft of 1 in
+power take off pump and a 250 gal water tank.
+Foam liquid was premixed in the water tank and supplied

-hose with foam nozzles.
-Four fifty-pound carbon dioxide cylinders were mounted in the body of the truck and
+to the fire through 100 ft of 1 in hose with foam nozzles.
+Four fifty-pound carbon dioxide cylinders were

-attached to a hose reel mounted at the rear of the vehicle.
-The CO2 hose reel carried 100 ft of 1/2 in high pressure
+mounted in the body of the truck and attached to a hose reel mounted at the rear of the vehicle.
+The

-hose and was attached to a discharge hose nozzle.
 The rig was equipped with numerous hand tools for rescue work.

-1931 Class 100 Crash Truck W-504 in
+1931 Class 100 Crash Truck W-502 in service at the

-service at the Randolph Army Airfield, TX
+Randolph Army Airfield, TX

 1941 Class 100 Holabird Crash Truck USA